 - Wi-Fi network with Internet access or a network cable to connect to the router of your network

-- Audio apps that access music, podcasts or web radio from Internet . . .
+- Audio apps for music, podcasts or radio . . .

-- Music stored on digital formats on USB flash memory, on your smart phone, tablet, PC, Mac,
+- Music stored on digital formats on USB flash memory sticks

 Additional option that can be added:

-- If you have a Spotify premium account use the Spotify app or access Spotify through the user interface of the player
+- If you have a Spotify premium account you can use the Spotify Connect for a better integration of the Player and Spotify.